 ONE WORLD ARTISANS

 Assisting and teaching entrepreneurs “enough to be dangerous” is fun.
 Assisting the Mohawk Valley Resource Center for Refugees with starting One World Artisans where everything is translated amongst a minimum of 7 languages is fun AND a challenge worth taking on!
 This included the build-out of curriculum, onboarding forms, How-To’s for WordPress, handling money and customer service, teaching quality control, the power of social media and product photography.
 You’ll notice I make a great arm model too… 😉

 Movement is important.
 I love to travel and love to move.
 When my creativity chokes up, going for a run or even just driving in the car can clear my mind.
 Traveling every three months is critical.
 Clean finances is important.
-I’m a total geek when it comes to saving and finance strategies to lean out my spending habits.
+I’m a total geek when it comes to saving and finance strategies.
 Minimalism is important.
 Although I may not be there yet, I am constantly finding ways to reduce the material items in my life.
 Focused on quality over quantity.
 Sustainability is important.
 Every day I make an effort to mitigate waste and share the importance of doing so through my work.
 Play is important.
 We learn to be creative when we play.
 Playing is healthy and allows us to grow.
 A handful of things I like to play: capture the flag, Monopoly Deal, Cranium.

 Being born between 1981 and 1996 typically defines one as a Millennial.
 (Ages 23 to 38 in 2019) Generational cutoff points aren’t an exact science.
 They should be viewed primarily as tools for analytical purposes. – Pew Research Center